goblimey/go-ntrip/README.md

 but GPS time is ahead of UTC by a few leap seconds, so in UTC terms the GPS week starts on Saturday a few seconds before midnight.
-Since 2017/01/01, GPS time is ahead of UTC by 18 leap seconds so in UTC terms the timestamp rolls over on Saturday 18 seconds before midnight at the start of Sunday.
+Since 2017/01/01, GPS time is ahead of UTC by 18 leap seconds so in UTC terms the timestamp rolls over on Saturday at 23:59:42, 18 seconds before midnight.
 An extra leap
 second may be added every four years.
 The start of 2021 was a candidate for adding another leap second but it was not necessary.
 One may be added in 2025.

-Galileo time is currently (2022) the same as GPS time.
+Galileo time is the same as GPS time.

-The Beidou timestamp rolls over in UTC terms at 14 seconds after midnight at the start of Sunday.
+At prsent (2022) the Beidou timestamp rolls over in UTC terms on Saturday at 23:59:56, 4 seconds before midnight.

 For the GLONASS constellation, the timestamp is in two parts, the top 3 bits giving the day and the lower 27 bits giving